 Derry’s Current Mayor

 The Mayor and the Deputy Mayor are been elected annually.
 Councillor Maolíosa McHugh (June 2017-June 2018) is the current Mayor.
-He has an important democratic and civic role to play within Council and throughout the entire Council area.
+He has an important democratic and civic role to play within the Council and throughout the entire Council area.
 Acting as the First Citizen for the council area is from his responsibilities when attending meetings or events.

 He also represents the council at ceremonial or civic functions, strives to achieve benefits for the area, and support the local community when providing different opportunities to pursue development.